arshiyachauhan/Java-FullStack-SummerTraining/README.md

-# Java-Fullstack-SummerTraining 🚀
+# Java-FullStack-SummerTraining 🚀

-This repository contains Java code examples, exercises, and conceptual demonstrations created during the **SummerPEP Full Stack Development Training**.
+This repository contains Java code examples, exercises, and conceptual demonstrations created during the **Summer Full Stack Development Training**.
 The purpose is to build a strong foundation in Java as a backend language and apply it in full-stack applications.

 ## 📚 Contents